Vervet Monkey Facts

 - The Vervet Monkey generally lives in groups that number between 10-70 individuals.
 However, once males reach sexual maturity, they typically migrate to another group.

 Vervet Monkey Physical Description

 The males reach roughly 12 lb (5.5 kg) in weight.
 Large males sometimes reach as much as 24 in (61 cm) in length.
 The females usually attain a weight of about 9 lb (4.1 kg).
 Some females grow to as much as 19.5 in (48 cm) long.

 These lengths naturally include the tail.
 Body coloring for both genders primarily stays a light gray.
-The black face remains surrounded by a fringe of white hair.
+Its black face remains surrounded by a fringe of white hair.

-The Vervet Monkey has an omnivorous diet and primarily feeds on a variety of flowers, seeds, leaves, and fruit.
-They will also feed on a variety of insects.
-In regions where they are an introduced species, they often feed on the local agricultural crops.
+The Vervet Monkey also has an omnivorous diet and primarily feeds on a variety of flowers, seeds, leaves, and fruit.
+Individuals will also feed on a variety of insects.
+In regions where it represents an introduced species, it often feeds on the local agricultural crops.